-• The project develops a tool to evaluate wolf management strategies, which accounts e.g., for the multispecies interactions between carnivores and ungulates.
+- The project develops a tool to evaluate wolf management strategies, which accounts e.g., for the multispecies interactions between carnivores and ungulates. - A map tool for public officers is produced to identify hotspots of illegal killing and to target monitoring accordingly.